Spillwords.com presents: Time Flies, poetry by Shalini Kathuria Narang, a writer, a poet, a mom, a daughter, a software professional …

-Another summer coming soon to an end, And a new season just around the bend, Its time to retrospect some old reels, Replay both facts and feels, Varied stages hold different appeal, Some truths slowly simmer and reveal.
+Another year coming soon to an end, And a new one just around the bend, As we each other good wishes send, In keeping with annual practices and trend.
+I like to retrospect year going by's reels, Replay both facts and feels, Varied stages hold different appeal, Some truths slowly simmer and reveal.
 All actions have some return, Some easy and others stern.
 Some learnings come with burns.
 And teach us how to discrete and discern.
 Not all relations are forever, Some sustain and others sever.
 Not every time one needs to be quick and clever, Some difficult doors can be opened with simple lever.
 Since varied experiences make life’s twists and turn(s), And some acts are better without a rerun.
 Retrospection teaches there’s always something to learn, And something to unlearn.

 What did you do today?
 I sat with my thoughts.
 My inquirer asks-“what?”
 Then, a sly smile and naught.
 Some ask- how can you love to be with yourself?
 I wonder-why is it tough to be with oneself?
 My thoughts are great company.
 Take me on old and new journey.
 Is it unusual to enjoy company of self, Undisturbed like a book on a shelf, Thoughts can take you on unique trip(s), To destinations that quickly flip.
 What makes us seek continuous new stimulation?
 Are new apps, games and devices - a real solution?
 Or just a digital addiction- Taking us away from pure imagination.
 When newer stimulations promise pleasure, Undistracted thinking is a rare treasure, Reminiscing ideas at leisure, Is without measure.